Gratis Versand in ganz Deutschland

 The Materiality of Architecture

-• Digital tools have launched architecture into a dizzying new era, one in which wood, stone, metal, glass, and other traditional materials are augmented by pixels and code.
-In this ambitious exploration, an eminent thinker examines what, exactly, the building blocks of architecture have meant over the centuries and how technology may-or may not-be changing how we think about them.
-Antoine Picon argues that materiality is not only about matter and that the silence and inscrutability-the otherness-of raw materials work against humanity's need to live in a meaningful world.
-He describes how people define who they are, in part, through their specific physical experience of architectural materials and spaces.
-Indeed, Picon asserts, the entire paradox of the architectural discipline consists in its desire to render matter expressive to human beings.
-Through a retrospective review of canonical moments in Western European architecture, Picon offers an original perspective on the ways materiality has varied throughout centuries, demonstrating how experiences of the physical world have changed in relation to the evolution of human subjectivity.
-Ultimately, Picon concludes that computer-based design methods are not an abrupt departure from previous architectural traditions but rather a new way for architects to control material resources.
-The result reinforces the fundamentally humanistic nature of architectural endeavor with an increasing sense of design freedom and a release from material constraint in the digital era
+• Digital tools have propelled architecture into a transformative era, blending traditional materials like wood, stone, and metal with pixels and code.
+An eminent thinker examines the significance of architectural materials over the centuries and the impact of technology on our perceptions of them.
+Antoine Picon argues that materiality transcends mere matter; the silence and inscrutability of raw materials often clash with humanity's quest for meaning.
+He explores how individuals shape their identities through their physical interactions with architectural materials and spaces.
+Picon posits that the essence of architecture lies in its ability to make matter expressive to humans.
+By reviewing key moments in Western European architecture, he provides a fresh perspective on the evolution of materiality and how experiences of the physical world have shifted alongside human subjectivity.
+Ultimately, Picon asserts that computer-based design methods are not a radical break from architectural traditions but rather a new means for architects to harness material resources.
+This evolution enhances the inherently humanistic nature of architecture, offering greater design freedom and liberation from material constraints in the digital age.

 The Materiality of Architecture